Think of Christmas cake recipes for me. Are you picturing elaborately decorated, insanely decadent, over-the-top confections?

 That’s part of the reason it was so easy for me to find 30 Christmas cake recipes for this single list.

-No matter your tastes, you should be able to find a Christmas cake recipe that works for you.
+But no matter your tastes, you should be able to find a Christmas cake recipe that works for you.

 30 Show-Stopping Cake Recipes for Christmas